DevExpress/testcafe-examples/examples/type-check-for-meta/README.md

     import './custom-typing';
     ```

-When TestCafe compiles the `index.ts` test, it checks `t.meta` options against the list of known keys and values.
+When TestCafe compiles the `index.ts` test, it checks `test.meta` parameters against the list of known keys and values.

 The compilation fails if your test metadata includes an unknown key or an unacceptable value: